Matthew Perry’s ex-fiancee says Friends star had a ‘profound impact’ on her

 Hurwitz also credited Al-Anon as an “invaluable resource for those who love someone struggling with this destructive disease”, referring to Perry’s battles with drug and alcohol addiction.

-“Matty, I feel relief that you are at peace,” Hurwitz signed her post off as “Moll-o-Rama(...fication)”.
+“Matty, I feel relief that you are at peace,” Hurwitz wrote, signing off her post as “Moll-o-Rama(...fication)”.

-Perry died from an apparent drowning at his Los Angeles home on Saturday, as police continue investigating his cause of death pending toxicology tests.
+Perry died from an apparent drowning at his Los Angeles home on Saturday, though police continue to investigate his cause of death pending toxicology tests.

-In the wake of his death, his Friends co-stars – Courteney Cox, Jennifer Aniston, Lisa Kudrow, David Schwimmer, and Matt LeBlanc – issued a joint statement on Monday (30 October),
+In the wake of his death, his Friends co-stars – Courteney Cox, Jennifer Aniston, Lisa Kudrow, David Schwimmer and Matt LeBlanc – issued a joint statement on Monday.

-“We are all so utterly devastated by the loss of Matthew.
-We were more than just cast mates.
+It read: “We are all so utterly devastated by the loss of Matthew.
+We were more than just castmates.
 We are a family.
-There is so much to say, but right now we’re going to take a moment to grieve and process this unfathomable loss,” their statement read.
+There is so much to say, but right now we’re going to take a moment to grieve and process this unfathomable loss.”

 While Perry and Hurwitz largely kept their relationship private, she shared a sweet Valentine’s Day message for the Emmy-winning actor in February 2020, calling Perry “my favourite”.

 “Second year being my valentine, but his first as an Instagram influencer.
-[Happy Valentine’s Day] to my favorite,” she wrote, referring to Perry’s follower count after he joined the social media platform.
+[Happy Valentine’s Day] to my favourite,” she wrote, referring to Perry’s follower count after he joined the social media platform.

 Her post was accompanied by a picture of Perry, seemingly sound asleep, while holding a bright yellow balloon with a smiley face on it.